Catching Feelings Again

 Synopsis: Bro-D, the boy who will never grow up, has beautiful brown eyes lined with thick dark lashes, that are the center point of his beautiful baby face.
 We’ve all run across men that are delightful in their ability to live in the moment and engage everyone around them: the life of the party, token frat boy that will regale you with his tales from the weekend and have you feeling as if your life is dull in comparison.
 Bro-D always has the perfect shoes for each outfit and believes that the way into a woman’s heart, or her panties, all start with the shoes he wears.
 CrossFit has given him a muscular and deliciously solid physique, and his sharp wit and quick tongue make him a perfect sparring partner for sexual banter.
 If ever you find yourself lacking self-confidence, hope he is your neighbor, for surely he has more than an extra cup he could lend you.

 Yelp review: Have you ever met someone that you felt both drawn to immediately and intrinsically knew they were absolutely trouble and would cause you harm?
-Well, for me that would be Bro-D. Bro-D was so incredibly engaging and the attraction and chemistry I felt straight out of the gate with him was intense.
+Well, for me that would be Bro-D. Bro-D was so incredibly engaging and the attraction and chemistry I felt straight out of the gate with him were intense.
 We met at a fun trendy bar downtown where we quickly entered into comfortable banter.
 He was handsome, but more than that, he had a keen intellect that was constantly stoking the simmering attraction and curiosity building between us.
 I adored his ability to make jokes and reply in a sarcastic yet relevant way to the things I said, and I couldn’t help but wonder if his sharp tongue would be as arousing in other ways.

 When he asked me if I’d like to go back to his place, I found myself not hesitating for even a moment to question my loose morals and gladly accepted the invitation.
 Upon arriving at his house, as soon as we got inside, we stumbled into walls as we passionately kissed and groped one another in a mad dash to remove clothing.
 I loved the way he forcefully tossed me on his bed and ripped my pants off like he was a starving man, and I was his last meal.
 To say the sex was explosive and passionate would be an understatement.
-Over all I would give Bro-D:
+Overall I would give Bro-D:

 5 stars ⭐️ ⭐️ ⭐️ ⭐️ ⭐️